senekor/rust-workshop/final_project/src/web_app/where_next.md

 # Where to Go Next

 The web app is a bit more limited in the set of integrations it supports, because it runs in the browser.
-For example, a web app cannot talk to a unix socket or sqlite database.
+For example, a web app cannot talk to a Unix socket or SQLite database.

 However, there are fantastic integrations with technologies native to the browser.